thovoll/python-sandbox/README.md

 Anaconda is a free, open source, high-performance and optimized Python and R distribution.
 Anaconda includes Python and 100+ automatically installed, open source scientific packages and their dependencies that have been tested to work well together, including SciPy, NumPy and many others.
 It also includes Conda.

 Conda is a Python package and environment manager that installs and updates Python, Python packages, and their dependencies.
-Conda also lets you easily switch between conda environments on your local computer, including switching Python versions.
+Conda also lets you easily switch between Conda environments on your local computer, including switching Python versions.

-Miniconda is a small bootstrap version of Anaconda that includes only conda, Python, the packages they depend on and a small number of other useful packages, including pip, zlib and a few others.
+Miniconda is a small bootstrap version of Anaconda that includes only Conda, Python, the packages they depend on and a small number of other useful packages, including pip, zlib and a few others.

+#### Choosing a distribution

+Choosing between Anaconda and Miniconda comes down to personal preference.
+Anaconda is a single install that comes with a lot of packages that are guaranteed to work together.
+Miniconda is a smaller install which means you have to install the Python packages you need later on.

+**Anaconda: **Install the 64-bit Windows version for Python 3.6 from here: https://www.anaconda.com/download.
+Accept all default selections during installation.

-Install the 64-bit Windows version for Python 3.6 from here: https://conda.io/miniconda.html.
-Accept the default selections during installation.
+**Miniconda**: Install the 64-bit Windows version for Python 3.6 from here: https://conda.io/miniconda.html.
+Accept all default selections during installation.

-Miniconda will be installed here: `C:\Users\<you>\AppData\Local\Continuum\miniconda3`

 ### Visual Studio Code

 VS Code can be used for working on Python projects.
-It's free, lighweight, and supports conda environments.
+It's free, lighweight, and supports Conda environments.
 It also has auto-complete, IntelliSense, linting, debugging, unit testing, and basic refactoring.

 Install VS Code from here: https://code.visualstudio.com/docs/setup/windows